;

 Students will benefit from the advantages of a full university education: From a wide range of seminars that is oriented towards the primacy of education and doesn’t reduce the course to an instrumental training, over the possibility of making use of specialist libraries and the TFM media library, to a great variety of courses (lectures, workshops, symposia) at the institute and in related subjects and departments.
 In addition to the university courses, students have a self-managed rehearsal stage, technical equipment to work with video, sound and light, a digital platform for the documentation of their own works as well as the possibility to use the rehearsal rooms at Frankfurt LAB.

-Furthermore, Sophie Osburg, M.A. and Dr. des.
-Marten Weise teach as full-time Theatre Studies lecturers at the Institute for Theatre, Film and Media Studies.
+Furthermore, Jetë Zhitia, M.A. and Paul Koloseus, M.A. teach as Theatre Studies lecturers at the Institute for Theatre, Film and Media Studies.

 Programme Content